sinantan/jsonpyd/README.md

 ## Contribution and Feedback

-For any contributions and feedback, please visit our GitHub page.
+For any contributions and feedback, please visit my GitHub page or reach me via email.